TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ExtendingTca/Examples/Index.rst

 .. note::

-   The above statement uses the SQL CREATE TABLE statement.
+   The above example uses the SQL :sql:`CREATE TABLE` statement.
 This is the way TYPO3 expects it to be.
-The Extension Manager will automatically transform this into a ALTER TABLE statement when it detects that the table already exists.
+The Extension Manager will automatically transform this into an :sql:`ALTER TABLE` statement when it detects that the table already exists.